-Yes, DTI is accredited by the International Dyslexia Association.
+Yes, DTI is accredited, at the Plus, by the International Dyslexia Association.

 Q. Is the course taught by instructors or completely self-directed?

 The course is taught by expert instructors who answer posted questions and comments in a timely manner.